-In my personal time, I enjoy spending time with family and friends, trying new foods, and giving my unwavering support to the Lakers.
+In my personal time, I am learning about fatherhood with the recent arrival of my firstborn, Mateo.
+I also enjoy spending time with family and friends, trying new foods, and giving my unwavering support to the Lakers.
 I hope to continue growing in new ways this year at ISU.
-I encourage to reach out to me if you have any questions.
+Please reach out if you have any questions.

-Hi!
-I’m Beverly Hines and I am a second year doc student at ISU’s Meridian campus.
+Hello there!
+I’m a third year doc student at ISU’s Meridian campus.
 Originally from Southern Cal, I attended Point Loma Nazarene University in San Diego where I earned a BA in Psychology.
 At California State University, San Bernardino, I earned a master’s degree in industrial/organizational psychology but during that program I realized that what I really wanted to do was counseling.
 I earned my master’s degree in clinical/counseling psychology in 1992 and became a licensed professional counselor in Idaho in 2014.
-I enjoy working with adults and children using a variety of modalities—individual, couple, family, group, and play therapy.
-One of the highlights of the doc program for me is getting to participate in the supervision of new counselors-in-training as they develop their skills—it is a joy to be on that journey with them.
-My main research interest centers on elements that create a strong supervisory alliance.
+One of the highlights of the doc program for me is teaching and supervising new counselors-in-training—it is a joy to be with them on the journey as they engage in personal growth and counseling skill development.
+My main research interest centers on factors that facilitate the creation of a favorable supervisory alliance.
 Outside of school, I’m highly involved in the Idaho Mental Health Counselors Association.
-I just finished my term as president of the association and as past-president I look forward to continuing to facilitate the peer consultation groups that we started this year.
+I particularly enjoy facilitating some of the association's virtual peer consultation groups.

-For fun, I enjoy hanging out with my husband, three adult children, and two cats; participating in my faith community; playing tennis; dancing; and reading (I’m particularly fond of the fantasy genre).
-If you are curious about the program, or have questions about what it is like to live in the Meridian/Boise area, please don’t hesitate to contact me.
+For fun, I enjoy hanging out with my husband, three adult children, and two cats; participating in my faith community; playing tennis; dancing; and reading fiction (particularly fantasy).
+If you are curious about the program or have questions about what it is like to live in the Treasure Valley, please don’t hesitate to contact me.

 Thus far, my inquisitive nature has laid the foundation for countless life and educational experiences.
 In addition to a Master of Science degree in Experimental Psychology, my curiosity and thirst for knowledge encouraged me to pursue a Master of Counseling degree in Clinical Mental Health and now a Ph.D. in Counselor Education and Counseling.